Hopper262/marathon-utils/README.md

 ### shapesxml2images.pl

 Uses Image::Magick to produce images from a Shapes XML file.
-Creates animated GIFs from sequences
+Creates animated GIFs from sequences.

+### shapesxml2marine.pl

+Written for the [Samsara](http://forum.zdoom.org/viewtopic.php?f=19&t=33219) Doom mod, this generates every combination of the player torso and leg sprites as a GIF, with a consistent frame size and origin.
+It builds nearly 23,000 images from the Infinity shapes.

 ### patch2xml.pl, xml2patch.pl